exoframejs/exoframe/README.md

 ## Installation and Usage

 To run Exoframe you will need two parts - Exoframe CLI and [Exoframe server](https://github.com/exoframejs/exoframe-server).
-For server install instructions see [Exoframe server repository](https://github.com/exoframejs/exoframe-server).
+For server install instructions see [server installation section](docs/ServerInstallation.md).

 To install Exoframe CLI you can either download one of the pre-packaged binaries from [releases page](https://github.com/exoframejs/exoframe/releases) or install it using npm (needs at least Node 8.x):